gio54321/gio54321/README.md

 - IT security
 - microservices and cloud applications
-- system and functional programming
+- systems and functional programming
 - formal methods, type theory and logic

 ## Projects